nuslds/storytelling/part1.md

 ## World

-World building is the process of designing a fictional universe that enables characters, events and actions to take place.
+World building is the process of designing a universe that enables characters, events and actions to take place.
 It needs to be sufficiently detailed to increase the level of immersion and improve the experience of the audience.

 A good story world is built when:
 - It allows for the fictional characters to exist